Denon DP-450USB Review

 I must admit that the Denon DP-450USB looks great in such a “disguise”.
 But we can’t play records if we don’t take the cover off.
 And what happens if someone accidentally (or intentionally) turns on the rotation with the cover on?
 I had to check it …

-The tonearm will not hit the cover with great force, the engine is too weak for that.
-In this situation, we will not hear any disturbing noise, which means that the blocked drive will work for a long time unless the manufacturer has thought about some protection.
-The set includes a special stand, into which you can insert the cover, and also rest the cover of the album you are listening to on it.
+The tonearm won’t hit the cover with much force because the motor is not strong enough for that.
+This prevents any disturbing noise, meaning the blocked drive can continue running unless the manufacturer has included some protection.
+The set also includes a special stand where you can place the cover, and it can also hold the album cover you’re currently listening to.

 Denon DP-450USB record stand